Board Meeting Information

 The board agenda primarily consists of reports from the superintendent and his/her staff and items requiring board approval, e.g., contracts, staff changes/appointments, resolutions, and purchase orders exceeding $50,000.
 Also, time may be allotted to allow student and staff recognitions and presentations, hearings by pre-selected groups, and public input.
 The board president presides over the meeting, public hearings, policy discussions, and/or presentations indicated on the agenda.

-Those who wish to provide public comment to the Board must complete this form by 5 p.m. the day of the meeting.
+Those who wish to provide public comment to the Board must complete this form or a paper form available at the meeting.
+All forms must be completed and turned in prior to the start of the meeting.
 The public is invited to attend Board meetings, and individuals are given a designated time to express viewpoints during the public hearing portion of the meeting.

 - Complete a request form before the hearing of the public.